 After 4 years, another bonus is paid.
 This time it's 50% of the difference between the highest balance during the first 2 years and the highest balance during the second 2 years.

-If over the next 2 years you continued to pay in £10 a month, that would bring the total amount in your Help to Save account to £480 (£10 x 48 months).
+If over the next 2 years you carried on paying in £10 a month, that would bring the total amount in your Help to Save account to £480 (£10 x 48 months).
 The difference between the highest balance during the first 2 years and the second 2 years would be £240 (£480 minus £240) so the bonus after 4 years would be £120 (50% of £240).

 Your Help to Save account will close 4 years after you open it.
-The money is then transferred to your nominated account.
+The money is then paid into your nominated account.

 You can also close your account at any time.
 If you close your account early, you won’t get your next bonus.
 Once an account has been closed, you can’t reopen it, or open a new Help to Save account.

-How a Help to Save account could affect your benefits
+Saving money through a Help to Save account might affect certain benefits.

-There’s no impact on how much Universal Credit you get as long as you, or your partner, have £6,000, or less, in personal savings.
+There’s no impact on how much Universal Credit you get as long as you or your partner have no more than £6,000 in personal savings.
 This includes your Help to Save account.
 Any Help to Save bonuses won’t affect your Universal Credit payments either.

-There’s no impact on how much Housing Benefit you get as long as you, or your partner, have £6,000, or less, in personal savings.
+There’s no impact on how much Housing Benefit you get as long as you or your partner have no more than £6,000 in personal savings.
 This includes your Help to Save account.
 The same applies for savings above £6,000 as with Universal Credit.

 Savings and bonuses you get from Help to Save won’t affect your Working Tax Credit payments.